 7. Students with Disabilities: Students with disabilities shall be provided with programs implemented in accordance with federal laws and state laws, local policies and procedures, including but not limited to the Individuals with Disabilities Education Act of 1997 ("IDEA"), Section 504 of the Rehabilitation Act of 1973, Sections 1005.05 and 1001.42, Florida Statutes, Chapter 6A-6 of the Florida Administrative Code, Sponsor's policies relating to "Least Restrictive Environment," "Non-Discrimination on Basis of Disability," and sections of Sponsor's Pupil Progression Plan and Code of Student Document dealing with students with disabilities.
-The School will serve students with disabilities whose needs can be met in a regular classroom environment (at least 80% of instruction occurring in a class with non- disabled peers) with the provision of reasonable supplementary supports and services and/or modifications and accommodations.
+The School will serve students with disabilities whose needs can be met in a regular classroom environment (at least 80% of instruction occurring in a class with nondisabled peers) with the provision of reasonable supplementary supports and services and/or modifications and accommodations.
 The School shall follow the Special Programs and Procedures document and the Exceptional Student Education and Student Services Handbook developed by the Sponsor for its exceptional student education program.
-In the event there is a Due Process Hearing in accordance with Section 615 of the Individuals with Disabilities Act involving the provision of educational and related services to a student with disabilities at the School, the School shall bear all costs of the hearing, including legal representation for the aspect of the claim of violating Individuals with Disabilities Act that is directly attributable to the School.
+In the event there is a Due Process Hearing in accordance with Section 615 of the Individuals with Disabilities Act involving the provision of educational and related services to a student with disabilities at the School, the School shall bear all costs of the hearing, including legal representation.

-The School must fund all educational and related services provided to students pursuant to the Individual Education Plan (IEP) and will earn funding in accordance with §1002.33, Florida Statutes, and other applicable laws.
+The School must fund all educational and related services provided to students pursuant to the Individual Education Plan (IEP) and will earn funding in accordance with §1002.33, F.S. and other applicable laws.
 The School will be guided by the Sponsor's screening and referral process, as outlined in the Sponsor's Special Programs and Procedures document, as may be revised at the Sponsor's sole discretion with respect to referral of students' initial evaluations, re-evaluations, transfers, staffing, IEPs, dismissals, reassignments, surrogate parents, procedural safeguards, and due process provisions.
 Parents of students with disabilities will be afforded in their native language procedural safeguards, which include the areas of notice and consent, independent educational evaluations, confidentiality of student records, due process hearings and surrogate parents.